Churchillbones/Lambient/README.md

 ## Description

-A Streamlit web application designed for medical professionals.
-It facilitates the recording or uploading of patient audio encounters, transcribes the audio using various Automatic Speech Recognition (ASR) models (including local Vosk, OpenAI API via Azure, local Whisper models, and local LLMs via Ollama), and generates structured clinical notes based on customizable templates using GPT models (via Azure OpenAI).
-The app features optional encryption for sensitive data and allows for comparison between different transcription models.
+This project provides an Angular based frontend and a FastAPI backend.
+The application allows medical professionals to upload or record audio encounters, transcribe the audio using various Automatic Speech Recognition (ASR) models, and generate structured clinical notes using GPT models via Azure OpenAI.
+Optional encryption of recordings is supported and different transcription models can be compared.

 ## Features